ncRNA-lab/Cucurbit_lncRNAs_landscape/Scripts/README.md

 sbatch 08-Quantification_ALL.sh
 ```

-<div align="justify"> As a result, a TPM table is generated. </div>
+<div align="justify"> As a result, three TPM tables (potential lncRNAs only, PCGs only and both categories together) encompassing all samples are generated. </div>

 <br />

 ### STEP 9: Get random intergenic regions

-<div align="justify"> We generate a third category of sequences corresponding to random intergenic genome regions of 500 nucleotides that don’t match any of the other two categories (Potential lncRNAs and PCGs) using <a href="https://bedtools.readthedocs.io/en/latest/">Bedtools</a>. <br /><br /></div>
+<div align="justify"> We generate a third category of sequences corresponding to random intergenic genome regions of 500 nucleotides that don’t match any of the other two categories (potential lncRNAs and PCGs) using <a href="https://bedtools.readthedocs.io/en/latest/">Bedtools</a>. <br /><br /></div>

 ```
 cd 07-Get_intergenic_regions/cme/